 This program examines representations of Paris in the 19th and 20th centuries and its role as the capital of modern culture.
-We will discuss major texts from Jefferson to Baldwin, listen to key musicians (e.g. Sidney Bechet), view major films (e.g. An American in Paris), and learn to read the city and report on its politics from the vantage point of young 21st-century Americans.
+We will discuss major texts from Jefferson to Baldwin, listen to key musicians (e.g. Sidney Bechet, Josephine Baker), view major films (e.g. An American in Paris), and learn to read the city and report on its politics from the vantage point of young 21st-century Americans.
 Classes and student housing will be located near Luxembourg Gardens.
-Assignments include required readings and independent walks throughout the city.
-All readings are in English.
+Assignments include required readings, visits to museums and jazz clubs, and independent walks throughout the city.

 Comments from past Americans in Paris participants:

 - "As a graduating student of UC Davis, I'm very happy to end my undergraduate career with such an inspirational class and professor.
 This program has definitely opened my eyes to the world around me."

 - "I see America completely differently now, and this experience has made me want to travel and do more with my life."